AmirUCR/R-Shell/README.md

 - Since exec replaces the calling program with another, it never returns unless there is an error.

 EX:
-Listing 3.4 (fork-exec.c) Using fork and exec Together
+Using fork and exec Together
 ```
 #include <stdio.h>
 #include <stdlib.h>